choojun/sas/README.md

 [P10b2.sas](https://github.com/choojun/sas/blob/main/P10b2.sas) How to use PROC TEMPLATE and PROC SGRENDER to create pie chart

+  * Pie chart is useful to highlight proportion and percentages, e.g. illustrating the breakdown of expenses in a budget.

 [P10c1.sas](https://github.com/choojun/sas/blob/main/P10c1.sas) How to use PROC PLOT to create scatter plot

 [P10c2.sas](https://github.com/choojun/sas/blob/main/P10c2.sas) How to use PROC TEMPLATE and PROC SGRENDER to create discrete-based scatter plot